bldl/emplace-spidermonkey/README.md

    The `assert` is part of the Test262 suite, here we assert that a TypeError is thrown.

-   You can find the rest of the functions for assert [here](https://github.com/tc39/test262/blob/main/CONTRIBUTING.md#test-environment).
+   You can find the rest of the functions for assert <a href="https://github.com/tc39/test262/blob/main/CONTRIBUTING.md#test-environment" target="_blank">here</a>.

    ### More than just testing